savhappy/slack_report/README.md

 ## **Notes**

-While this is very much a sample applicatoin, it mimics what a real SlackBot might provide for daily ecommerce reports
+While this is very much a sample application, it mimics what a real SlackBot might provide for daily ecommerce reports

 What I'm proud of:
 -The functionality is scalable and can the data layer can be easily swapped out with an external API call to Shopify.